Is the Bull Getting Tired Legs?

 Economists tell us that the hurricane damage that slows economic growth in the third quarter, will be offset by the building boom that will be fueled by the destruction.
 There are no current economic indicators that would signal a recession on the near horizon.
 The Federal Reserve Board appears it will remain cautious in raising interest rates.

-Meanwhile, as the chart below illustrates, fourth quarters have historically been kind to investors—much kinder than third quarters.
+Meanwhile, fourth quarters have historically been kind to investors—much kinder than third quarters.

 There are still potential speed-bumps.
 The Trump Administration has threatened multiple trade wars with America’s major trading partners.
 Tight immigration rules could lead to limited labor supplies, higher wages, and lower profits.
 Pessimism yawns when portfolios grow incrementally every quarter.